ooola/configs/vim-notes.md

 Press p to go to parent directory.
 Press r to refresh the current directory.
 Press m to launch NERDTree menu inside vim.

+## Spelling

+zg - to add highlighted word
+CTRL-P to autocomplete